kalekdev/uni/semester-1/lineare-algebra/notes.typ

   u perp v <=> <u, v> = 0
 $

+=== Hilbert Space
+_Inner Product Space_ - A vector space with an inner product defined over its members\
+_Complete Space_ - An inner product space where every Cauchy sequence with members in the space also converges towards a member of the space.
+This is a rigorous way of saying that the space is not missing any points.

+The most obvious example is the Euclidean vector space, with the dot product defined as its inner product.
+However, the same can be done with other spaces, for example the inner product of the continuous differentiable functions:
+$$
+TODO: Find precise name for this space and explain intuitive similarity to dot product.

 === Projectors
 _Projector_ - A linear transformation such that repeated application has no effect:
 $